 Dav has a wealth of experience in competition flying, XC, XAlps and paraglider design.
 Luc, a dedicated XC and competition addict has a background in naval architecture.
 Fred, our resident geek is a mathematian, mechanical engineer and vol Biv specialist.
-Russ is a competition pilot and test pilot with 1000s of hours testing experience.
-Honorin has been flying since he was 13, he is a naturally talented pilot that has already become world champion.
+Russ is a competition pilot and test pilot with 1000s of hours testing experience, and the gentleman who wrote this manual!
+Hono has been flying since he was 13, he is a naturally talented pilot that has already become world champion.
 Between them, they bring a wealth of knowledge, ideas and experience and work closely together in the design and testing process.